yihua1218/WPA3/README.md

 Both certificates support WPA-EAP-SUITE-B-192!
 ```

-## Exit Codes
+### Exit Codes

 - 0: All certificates support Suite-B-192
 - 1: One or more certificates do not support Suite-B-192 or error occurred

-## Troubleshooting
+### Troubleshooting

 1. If you see "Error: Configuration file not found":
-   - Make sure `cert_config.conf` exists in the `bin/` directory
+   - Make sure `cert_config.conf` exists in the project root directory
    - Check file permissions

+2. If you see "Error: Directory not found":
+   - Verify the specified directory exists
+   - Check directory permissions

-2. If you see "Error: Certificate file not found":
+3. If you see "Error: Certificate file not found":
-   - Verify certificates are in the `certs/` directory
+   - Verify certificates exist in the specified directory
    - Check file permissions
    - Verify filenames match expected names (ca.der, client.p12)

-3. If you see "Error: Failed to read PKCS12 file":
+4. If you see "Error: Failed to read PKCS12 file":
    - Check if the password in `cert_config.conf` is correct
    - Verify the PKCS12 file is not corrupted